Analysis scope

 , and sonar.test.inclusion

 ) do not have anything to do with setting up test coverage reporting (see Test coverage).
-However, SonarQube will report an error if an imported coverage report lists a test file not encountered in the directories specified by the scoping parameters.
+However, SonarQube Server will report an error if an imported coverage report lists a test file not encountered in the directories specified by the scoping parameters.

 The parameter sonar.coverage.exclusions